AppGalleryConnect/agc-GameOBE-demos/unity/README.md

 * Directory: Assets/Script

-  Store scripcs from game scenes.
+  Store scripts from game scenes.

-The following is a brief description of the scene design files and corresponding scripcs.
+The following is a brief description of the scene design files and corresponding scripts.

 * Home page of game battle platform.

   \Assets\Scene\Home.unity
   \Assets\Script\scene\Home.cs

 * In these scenes, player can perform five operations.
-If the player wancs to join the room, the player needs to select the area that he wancs to enter, which now includes the rookie area and the expert area.
+If the player wants to join the room, the player needs to select the area that he wants to enter, which now includes the rookie area and the expert area.
 If you want to perform a quick match, you can click the Quick Match button.
 The system will automatically match the right players for you; Players can also choose to create or join teams and play with friends.

   \Assets\Scene\Hall.unity
   \Assets\Script\scene\Hall.cs